Samuelchan2211/IBMDataAnalystCapstoneProject/README.md

 # IBMDataAnalystCapstoneProject
-This is the final project for IBM Data Analysis Professional Certificate
+This is the final project for IBM Data Analysis Professional Certificate.